polygonben/polygonben.github.io/_posts/Defence Evasion/2023-07-21-Creating-Stego-payloads.md

 # Python implementation

-Before getting into the encoding & execution of our payloads through steganography, let's quickly go over how to encode a plaintext message in Python 2.7 using .
+Before getting into the encoding & execution of our shellcode with steganography, let's quickly go over how to encode a plaintext message in Python 2.7 using LSB stego.

 ### Encoding